willingc/docs/enchannel/build-your-own-repl.md

 If the install failed, try to figure out what went wrong with the zeromq install.
 Otherwise, join [our slack](http://slack.nteract.in) and we'll see if we can help.

-With that out of the way, let's install our other main dependencies for starting
+## Spawning a runtime

-off:
+Before we cover the runtimes (called kernels), let's install our other main dependencies:

 ```
 npm install --save spawnteract@1.0.2 @reactivex/rxjs@5.0.0-beta.2
 ```

-To get you started, write this out to `index.js`, run it with `node index.js` and we'll talk through how it works:
+We'll also go ahead and write some code out for us to talk about right after.
+Create `index.js` with these contents:

 ```js
 const spawnteract = require('spawnteract');